The questions you might ask

 Playing diversophy® successfully depends as well on the facilitator.
 A Facilitator Guide, available on our website, gives clear instructions for how to start, conduct, as well as suggestions about how long to play and how to debrief the game.
 It includes tips on managing situations when a topic might become emotionally loaded for the players or when a discussion may have become heated.
 The playing environment should be kept as neutral as possible, since our game’s focus lies in sharing and listening skills.
 The facilitator will also make sure all players are allowed to voice their opinions equally.

-Can you tell me, in a concrete way, the benefits of me paying for these games?
+Can you tell me, in a concrete way, the benefits of me paying these games?

 diversophy®, given its researched quality, flexibility and many applications, is in fact rather moderately priced compared with the cost of many training tools and the rising price of textbooks.
 Facilitators can customize the form of play and reuse the game many, many times.
 Trainers frequently include the cost of the game in their interventions and leave the game with the client for further use.

-What are your best tips for conducting a successful game session?
+What are your tips for conducting a successful game session?

 The game format encourages players to open the minds, better to hear different sides of a story.
 Gaming gives you a special time to focus on what new cultural knowledge and understanding you might gain from other players.
 The core value of our game does not lie in the content alone; but rather on human connections we make while playing it.
 What better and safer environment to discuss about certain cultural topics you always wondered about?